 Now from the network Core point of view, it is clearly seen the CPU spike (moment of DoS) and normalization (moment of CoPP application):

-And policy map counters show all violating packets and conform packets.
+And policy map counters show all violating packets and confirm packets.

 So far so good.
-Later, I will concentrate on building “best practice” full control plane security policy.
-But is worth to underline that above policy doesn’t care about the remaining control plane traffic (class default hs transmit actions even for violate traffic).
+Later, I will concentrate on building a “best practice” full control plane security policy.
+But is worth underlining that the above policy doesn’t care about the remaining control plane traffic (class-default hs transmit actions even for violating traffic).